 What Are Third Conditionals?

-You can understand that in fact he ate that spoiled fish.
+The sentence indicates that in reality he ate that spoiled fish.

-When the 'if clause' comes first (at the beginning of the sentence) don't forget to put a comma (,) after it.
-Here is the example.
+When the 'if clause' comes at the beginning of the sentence, it must be followed by a comma (,).
+Here is an example.

-If you begin your sentence with the main clause, you don't need to put a comma between the two clauses.
+However, if the sentence begins with the main clause, there is no need to put a comma between the two clauses.
+For example:

 Compare these two sentences:

-This type of conditional is used for unlikely situations in the present or immediate future.
-The condition is not impossible, but it is improbable.
+Here, the condition is not impossible, but it is improbable.

 Conditional tenses are used to create the main clause of a conditional sentence, which expresses hypothetical or unlikely situations.
 Modal verbs like could, would, should and might are examples of conditional verbs.
-Each of these modals indicate a certain meaning:
+Each of these modals indicates a specific meaning.
+Compare the following sentences:

-'Would' is the most common modal verb we use in the third conditional.
-If he had finished high school, he certainly would have gone to college.
+'Would' indicates that if he had finished high school, he would have certainly gone to college.

-If he had finished high school, maybe he would have gone to college, but we are not certain.
+'Might' indicates that even if he had finished high school, it is not certain that he would have gone to college.

 When we use third conditional, we are talking about the result of something that did NOT happen.
 In fact, we are imagining a different past.